omab/django-social-auth/README.rst

 ------------
 Dependencies
 ------------
-Dependencies that *must* be meet to use the application:
+Dependencies that **must** be meet to use the application:

 - OpenId_ support depends on python-openid_

 - OAuth_ support depends on python-oauth2_

-- Twitter and Facebook support demands an application registration on their corresponding sites.
+- Several backends demands application registration on their corresponding sites.

 ------------